Lawrence Ferlinghetti was born 24 March 1919 and died 22 February 2021.

 - If you’re going to be a writer you should sit down and write in the morning, and keep it up all day, every day.
 Charles Bukowski, no matter how drunk he got the night before or no matter how hungover he was, the next morning he was at his typewriter.
 Every morning.
 Holidays, too.
 He’d have a bottle of whiskey with him to wake up with, and that’s what he believed.
 That’s the way you became a writer: by writing.
 When you weren’t writing, you weren’t a writer.

 - Freedom of speech is always under attack by Fascist mentality, which exists in all parts of the world, unfortunately.

 - To say one is revolutionary is a little like saying one is a Zen Buddhist – if you say you are, you probably aren’t.

 - Make your mind learn its way around the heart.

-Lawrence Ferlinghetti is an American poet, painter, and socialist activist.
-He is also the co-founder of City Lights Booksellers & Publishers.
-He is best known for A Coney Island of the Mind, a poetry collection that has been translated into nine languages, with sales of more than one million copies.
+Lawrence Ferlinghetti was an American poet, painter, and socialist activist.
+He was also the co-founder of City Lights Booksellers & Publishers.
+He was best known for A Coney Island of the Mind, a poetry collection that has been translated into nine languages, with sales of more than one million copies.

 Please click here for our Literary Birthday Calendar